 As is the case with many people who have vaccine injuries, the vaccines were not the only contributor to my problems.
-They were just the proverbial “straw that breaks the camel’s back”.
+They were just the proverbial “straw that broke the camel’s back”.

 I had minor health issues over the years including migraine headaches, periodic strep throat and sinus infections, minor gut issues such as periodic bloating, pain and constipation, and acne and other skin problems.
 All of these were at a low level and were considered “normal”.
-I went to doctors as needed and took the prescription medications that were prescribed.
+I went to doctors as needed and took the medications that were prescribed.
 Now I know that all of these symptoms were indications of the food and environmental allergies and sensitivities that I had.
 I most likely had a low level of intestinal permeability as well.

 I began having major emotional stress in the late 1990s due to problems in my marriage which ultimately led to divorce in 2000.
 I was a single working mother of two in a high-stress administrative job and my health began a sharp decline after 2000.
 I had flu for four out of the next five years, which turned into pneumonia or bronchitis each of those years.
 I then took multiple rounds of high-powered antibiotics to get rid of the infections.
 This led to serious intestinal permeability and disregulated gut bacteria.
 In 2006 I got married to my current husband and I thought all my major life stressors were over.

 Then I got vaccines and went to Haiti.